scala/docs.scala-lang/_tour/variances.md

 The problem we ran in to above, is that because we could put a Dog in an Animal Box, a Cat Box can't be an Animal Box.

 But what if we couldn't put a Dog in the box?
-Then we could just get our Cat back out and that's not a problem, so than it could follow the subtyping relationship.
-It turns out, that's indeed something we can do.
+Then, we could just get our Cat back out without a problem, and it would adhere to the subtyping relationship.
+It turns out that that's possible to do.

 {% tabs covariance_1 class=tabs-scala-version %}
 {% tab 'Scala 2' for=covariance_1 %}